adamdgit/react-ui/README.md

 # React-UI

-**React-UI** is a lightweight and easy-to-use React component library designed to help developers build modern web apps faster.
-It provides a growing set of reusable, accessible, and customizable UI components like Toasts, Accordions, Dropdowns, and more.
+**React-UI** is a WIP project, as a React & Typescript component library.
+It aims to be simple, lightweight, with no external dependencies.
+Just simple, accessible components.

 ---

-## 🚀 Features
+## Features

 - Lightweight and minimal
 - Easily customizable